chrisguttandin/standardized-audio-context/README.md

 ### AudioContext

-This is an incomplete implementation of the [`AudioContext`](https://webaudio.github.io/web-audio-api/#audiocontext) interface.
-It misses the following factory methods: `createMediaStreamDestination()`, `createMediaStreamTrackSource()`, `createPanner()` and `createScriptProcessor()`
+This is an almost complete implementation of the [`AudioContext`](https://webaudio.github.io/web-audio-api/#audiocontext) interface.
+It misses only the following factory methods: `createMediaStreamDestination()`, `createMediaStreamTrackSource()` and `createScriptProcessor()`. `createMediaStreamDestination()` is not implemented in Edge and unfortunately it is very complicated (if not impossible) to polyfill. `createMediaStreamTrackSource()` has not yet landed in any browser and `createScriptProcessor()` is already deprecated.

-With the exception of `createMediaStreamDestination()` and `createScriptProcessor()` there is no technical reason for not supporting these methods.
-They are just not implemented yet.
-Please create a [new issue](https://github.com/chrisguttandin/standardized-audio-context/issues/new) if you desperately need any of them.

 ### OfflineAudioContext

-This is an incomplete implementation of the [`OfflineAudioContext`](https://webaudio.github.io/web-audio-api/#offlineaudiocontext) interface.
-It misses mostly the same methods as the AudioContext which are: `createPanner()` and `createScriptProcessor()`.
+This is an almost complete implementation of the [`OfflineAudioContext`](https://webaudio.github.io/web-audio-api/#offlineaudiocontext) interface.
+It only misses the `createScriptProcessor()` method which is deprecated anyway.

 ### audioWorklet